Childbirth classes in Wollongong

 Elyse is supported by the original doula, her mum.

-Doulas were traditionally in the realm of the birthing woman’s aunts, cousins, grandmothers and sisters.
-The passing down of parenting and birthing knowledge was always carried out in this way, and still is in many cultures around the world.
+Doulas were traditionally the woman or birthing parent’s aunt, older cousin, grandmother and sister.
+The passing down of parenting and birthing knowledge was always carried out in this way and still is in many cultures around the world.
 Many women come to the work of birth-keeping and being a doula from a deep desire to continue this tradition of sharing and connection amongst women, and a strong passion for being of service to women throughout birth and postpartum.
 Many doulas are well informed about the hospital system and strive to incorporate mother-led care into the work of birth and postpartum as this is not often the case in the hospital system.
 In this way, their work is important in preventative trauma and protecting women’s birth and postpartum space.

 Formal definitions include -